iokiwi/openstack-mfa-helper/README.md

 Switching sessions is then simplified by referencing the cloud config name from `clouds.yaml
   * Using an cli argument (`--os-cloud=<name>`)
   * Setting the `OS_CLOUD` environment variable inline (E.g `OS_CLOUD=<name> <command>`)
-  * Exporting `OS_CLOUD` environement variable to used by all future commands in that session (`export OS_CLOUD=<name>`)
+  * Exporting `OS_CLOUD` environnement variable to used by all future commands in that session (`export OS_CLOUD=<name>`)

 However using `clouds.yaml` files also has some drawbacks.

-* It discourages token based authorisation as tokens expire after 12 hours requiring users to constantantly manually update clouds.yaml with new tokens.
+* It discourages token based authorization as tokens expire after 12 hours requiring users to constantly manually update clouds.yaml with new tokens.
-* It discourages the use of MFA which requires token based authorisation.
+* It discourages the use of MFA which requires token based authorization.
-* It encourages storing usernames and passwords in clear text in a file on your machine as this is less friction than using token based authorisation.
+* It encourages storing usernames and passwords in clear text in a file on your machine as this is less friction than using token based authorization.

 ## Best of both worlds: Convenience + Hygiene with os-mfa

-This openstack MFA helper combines the convience of durable authentication session persistence with better security hygiene by utilising `clouds.yaml` and automatically managing the lifecycle of tokens in the config file allowing users to keep passwords out of their `clouds.yaml` file.
+This openstack MFA helper combines the convenience of durable authentication session persistence with better security hygiene by utilizing `clouds.yaml` and automatically managing the lifecycle of tokens in the config file allowing users to keep passwords out of their `clouds.yaml` file.

 ## Installation